Harvtronix/react-substate/packages/react-substate/README.md

 Hook that allows a component to listen for changes to a substate and receive a reference to a dispatch function that can be called to update that substate.

 `useDispatch`
+Hook that allows a component to receive a reference to a dispatch function that can be called to update a particular substate without also listening for changes to that substate.

+`useGlobalDispatch`
-Hook that allows a component to receive a reference to a dispatch function that can be called to update a particular substate without also listening for changes to any substates.
+Hook that allows a component to receive a reference to a dispatch function that can be called to update any provided substate without also listening for changes to any substates.

 `usePatchEffect`
 Hook that allows a component to receive patches each time a substate is updated.